Camil Mmaee: Club career

-A youth product of Standard Liège since 2013, Mmaee signed his first professional contract with the club on 14 August 2021.
-He made his senior and professional debut with Standard Liège as a late substitute in a 1–0 Belgian First Division A win over Beerschot on 22 March 2022.
-On 29 July 2022, he transferred to the Italian club Bologna on a 3+1 year contract, where he was initially assigned to their reserves.
+Mmaee joined the youth academy of Standard Liège in 2013 and signed his first professional contract with the club on 14 August 2021.
+He made his senior debut on 22 March 2022, appearing as a late substitute in a 1–0 Belgian First Division A victory over Beerschot.

+On 29 July 2022, Mmaee signed a three-year contract, with an option for a further season, with Italian Serie A club Bologna, where he was assigned to the under-19 squad and did not make a senior appearance.

+On 30 January 2024, Mmaee joined Dutch Eerste Divisie side MVV Maastricht on a short-term deal with an option to extend.
+His brother Samy had earlier represented the club in the 2017–18 season.
+Mmaee made his debut on 2 February, coming on as a substitute for Dailon Livramento in a 6–1 league win against Telstar and registering an assist for Bryan Smeets.
+His first goal for MVV came on 13 September 2024 in a 2–2 draw with Volendam.
+Mmaee ended the 2024–25 campaign as the club's joint top scorer, alongside Sven Braken, with 11 goals in 29 appearances.

 International career

 Mmaee was first called up to play for the Morocco U17s in 2020.
 He was called up to the Morocco U20s for a set of friendlies in March 2022.
 He made one appearance for the U20s against the Romania U20s in a 2–2 friendly tie on 29 March 2022.

 Personal life

 Mmaee was born in Belgium to a Cameroonian father and Moroccan mother.
 His siblings Ryan, Samy, and Jack are also footballers.